 The government’s proposed zero tariff plan in the event of no-deal was also viewed negatively with 73% of companies saying it would bring about a cost hike for their businesses.
 The scheme would see 87% of imports by value eligible for zero-tariff access to the UK compared to the 80% which are already tariff free.
 Just 3% of companies think they will see a saving from the new regime in the event of a no-deal Brexit.

-As the default leaving date of October 31st looms, less than a third of manufacturers have prepared for the new customs processes which would come into force in the event of no deal.
+As the Brexit deadline looms, less than a third of manufacturers have prepared for the new customs processes which would come into force in the event of no deal.

 The survey further showed that while nearly two-thirds (64.1%) of respondents understood that changes would be introduced to product labelling, fewer than half have taken any steps to enable them to comply with the new rules which will allow them to continue to trade with the EU.